 Glass.
 In the case of glass desks, the work surface is usually made of tempered glass that is thick to prevent shattering.
 This is usually complemented by metal framework.
 Glass is easy to clean, but it does show fingerprints easily.
 If you don’t want a full glass top, there are wood top options with a glass inlay available.

 Still have questions?
-Leave a comment below or call our furniture experts at (800) 558-1010 and we’ll be happy to help!
+Shop our full selection of office desks or call our furniture experts at (800) 558-1010 and we’ll be happy to help!